 Aquifer characteristics are determined in large part by geology.
-The High Plains aquifer is composed mainly of silt, sand, gravel, and clay-rock debris that washed off the face of the Rocky Mountains and other more local sources over the past several million years.
+The High Plains aquifer is composed mainly of silt, sand, gravel, and clay--rock debris that washed off the face of the Rocky Mountains and other more local sources over the past several million years.
 The aquifer varies greatly from place to place: thick in some places, thin in others; permeable (able to transmit water easily) in some places, less so in others.
 Where the deposits are thick and permeable, water is easily removed and the aquifer can support large volumes of pumping for long periods.
 In most areas, this water is of good quality.

 The most important component of the High Plains aquifer is the Ogallala aquifer, generally the western half of the High Plains aquifer in Kansas.
 In some locations (such as Lake Scott State Park in Scott County), the Ogallala Formation, for which the aquifer is named, crops out at the surface, forming a naturally cemented rock layer called mortarbeds.
 In the subsurface, the Ogallala largely consists of sands and gravel that are interlayered with silt and clay beds that are mostly unconsolidated, or not naturally cemented together.

-The eastern extension of the High Plains aquifer is composed of younger sediments that are similar to the Ogallala.
-These younger sediments, deposited during the Pleistocene Epoch, or Ice Ages, include the "Equus beds" aquifer (in McPherson, Reno, Harvey, and Sedgwick counties) and the "Great Bend Prairie aquifer" (in Stafford, Edwards, Pratt, Kiowa, and other counties).
+The south-central extension of the High Plains aquifer is composed of younger sediments that are similar to the Ogallala.
+These younger sediments, deposited during the Pleistocene Epoch, or Ice Ages, include the Equus Beds aquifer (in McPherson, Reno, Harvey, and Sedgwick counties) and the Great Bend Prairie aquifer (in Stafford, Edwards, Pratt, Kiowa, and other counties).
 Also lying above the Ogallala Formation are other Pleistocene deposits and other younger deposits in the valleys of modern streams.
-Where these stream deposits (known as alluvium) are connected to the Ogallala or Pleistocene aquifers, the alluvial aquifers are considered part of the High Plains aquifer (see fig. 2).
+Where these stream deposits (known as alluvium) are connected to the Ogallala or Pleistocene aquifers, the alluvial aquifers are considered part of the High Plains aquifer (fig. 2).